-A reasonable assurance has been provided on the adequacy and effectiveness in respect of 2021/22, though the opinion repeats previous concerns in relation to ICT Services.
-This is due to limited progress in implementing existing recommendations where control concerns have previously been identified and two further reviews performed in the year that identified significant control weaknesses all linked to resource shortages within the team.
-It is essential given the ever-growing risks associated with cyber-security that the Council continues to address these concerns (as well as any further emerging risks) during 2022/23.
+A reasonable assurance has been provided on the adequacy and effectiveness in respect of 2021/22, though the opinion emphasises significant concerns in relation to ICT Services.
+Two audits (one new and one follow-up) were undertaken within ICT services that identified ongoing concerns over the management of cyber-risk.
+The concerns are linked to resource shortages, due to high levels of vacancies within the service and recent recruitment exercises have been unsuccessful, while significant pressure is being placed on the service as a result of Local Government Re-Organisation.
+A number of outstanding audit recommendations have not been addressed as a result.
+It is essential given the evergrowing risks associated with cyber-security that the Council continues to address these concerns (as well as any further emerging risks) during 2022/23.
+In mitigation, these issues have been raised with the Audit Committee on a regular basis and are recognised and being acted on by Senior Management (including allocation of additional funding to support the Service).
+The capability and efforts of the ICT Service have continually been recognised and the service continues to operate against best practice to the full extent existing resource can allow.
+The team has procured further external resource to support management of the control environment.
+Internal Audit will continue to work closely with ICT services and report progress to Senior Management.

 The audit opinion also highlighted concerns around additional resource pressures on Council officers from Local Government Re-Organisation, significant projects and ongoing pressures from the Covid-19 pandemic and the impact this may have on adherence to the Governance, Risk Management and Internal Control framework.